EsteemedIO/styleguide.esteemed.io/writing-email-newsletters.md

 * Regular weekly newsletters
 * Job descriptions and job postings
 * Blog features and other great news
 * Event invitations and information
-  System alerts about changes to functionality or scheduled maintenance

 ## Guidelines